Joanne Doyle: Later years

 In 2002, Doyle featured in the third Riverdance live recording instalment as she danced the lead alongside Breandán de Gallaí in Geneva, Switzerland.
 In June 2003, she performed at the Opening Ceremony of the Special Olympics at Croke Park, Dublin.
 In October 2003, Doyle and Conor Hayes were the leads when Riverdance toured China for the first time with multiple sell out performances in the Great Hall of the People in Beijing.

 Doyle stopped performing full-time for Riverdance in late 2003 and moved to France with her partner.
 However, she continued on with the show for two more years as part of the Riverdance Flying Squad which did occasional shows.
 As lead for the Avoca company, she performed in France throughout 2005 before finally leaving the show for good at the end of the year.

-Personal
+Personal life

 In October 2005, Doyle got engaged to French restaurant owner Pierre Sansonetti.
 As of 2022, she was teaching Irish dance in various schools in the south of France.